csehammad/TwinCipherGuard/README.md

 ### License
-This project is licensed under the MIT License.
+This project is licensed under the General Public License (GPL)